Burnout Risk

 Common causes include excessive workload, lack of control, unclear expectations, poor relationships with managers, insufficient recognition, and misalignment between values and work demands.
 Burnout is a job-environment mismatch, not a personal weakness.

-Burnout is specifically work-related, while depression affects all life areas.
-However, untreated burnout can lead to clinical depression.
-The key distinction: burnout often improves with job changes or workload reduction; depression requires clinical intervention.
+Burnout is specifically work-related, while ongoing low mood affects all life areas.
+However, untreated burnout can deepen into longer-term low mood.
+The key distinction: burnout often improves with job changes or workload reduction; ongoing low mood is best supported by a licensed professional.

 Can burnout be prevented?